By clicking ‘Accept’ you agree that we use Analytical cookies for gathering information about how our

 Anthony is the author of the Lonely Planet guide to Kenya.

-Masai Mara National Reserve is one of Africa’s most famous parks.
+Masai Mara National Reserve is one of Africa’s most famous parks and undoubtedly among the continent’s best places to see animals.
 The wildlife viewing is superb throughout the year.
 The grassy plains and regular rainfall support a huge population of herbivores, in turn attracting many predators.
 All three big cats are relatively easy to see.
-The yearly wildebeest migration coming through the park is one of the world’s most amazing wildlife spectacles.
+The yearly wildebeest migration through the park is one of the world’s most amazing wildlife spectacles.

-The Serengeti-Mara ecosystem is home to the annual wildebeest migration where 2.5 million wildebeest, zebra and gazelles follow the rains in search of new grass.
-They make their way from the Serengeti National Park (in northern Tanzania) to the Masai Mara somewhere around July and August, and usually arrive in September.
-The crossing of the Mara River along the way is one of the highlights of this spectacular event.
+The Serengeti-Mara ecosystem is where 2.5 million wildebeest, zebras and gazelles follow the rains in search of new grass every year.
+They make their way from Serengeti National Park (in northern Tanzania) to the Masai Mara, and they usually cross into Kenya in July or August.
+Although the timing is never guaranteed, August and September are when you’re most likely to see the herds undertaking the famous crossings of the Mara River in Kenya.
 They slowly head back into the Serengeti around October.

 Wildlife

-The Masai Mara is one of the best parks in Africa for seeing big cats.
-Even leopards are quite used to vehicles and you can see their natural behavior.
-Cheetahs inhabit the open savannah, hunting or eyeing off their next meal.
-Of the other Big Five, elephant and buffalo are also plentiful, but black rhino is trickier and they only roam in certain areas.
+The Masai Mara is one of the best parks in Africa for seeing big cats, especially lions.
+Even leopards are quite used to vehicles and you can see their natural behavior, while cheetahs inhabit the open savannah, hunting or seeking their next meal.
+Of the other Big Five, elephant and buffalo are also plentiful, but black rhino is trickier and they only roam in the Mara Triangle area.

-Grassland savannah dominates the landscape in the Masai Mara, but pockets of acacia woodland, riparian forest and rocky hills intersperse the plains.
-The Maasai word 'Mara', meaning spotted, refers to these dots in the landscape.
+Grassland savannah dominates the landscape in the Masai Mara, but there are pockets of acacia woodland and riparian forest around the Mara River, and rocky hills intersperse the plains.
+The Maasai word ‘Mara’, meaning spotted, refers to these dots in the landscape.
+In the north, the Oloololo Escarpment (also called the Siria Escarpment) marks the northern boundary of the Mara.
+The stunning views from the top take in the whole ecosystem.

 Weather & Climate

-The Masai Mara has a generally mild climate that doesn’t deviate too much from a comfortable 25°C/77°F in the region’s Dry season (June to October).
-Variations in temperature are mainly due to changes in altitude in the park, with conditions getting cooler the higher you climb.
+The Masai Mara has a generally mild climate that doesn’t vary too much from a comfortable 26°C/79°F in the region’s Dry season (June to October).
+Differences in temperature are mainly due to changes in altitude in the park, with conditions getting cooler the higher you climb.
 The Wet season (November to May) comprises a shorter and a longer rainy period that are broken up by a brief dry spell.

 The Dry season (June to October) is the best time to visit the Masai Mara.
 The roads haven’t yet deteriorated because of rain, and thirsty animals crowd around the local waterways.
-The last two months of the Dry season are often when the incredible annual wildebeest migration passes through.
-January and February, the interlude between the short and long rains of the Wet season, is also a good time.
+The second half of the Dry season is often when the incredible annual wildebeest migration passes through.
+January and February, the interlude between the short and long rains of the Wet season, is also a good time to visit.

 Gemma authored several Lonely Planet guidebooks, including the guides to Africa, Kenya, Tanzania and South Africa.